![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 Benda's Anti-Passionate Europe' by Jan-Werner Müller, European Journal of Political Theory,

-5(2):125-137, April 2006) With the rising threat of totalitarianism, Benda abandoned his earlier insistence that intellectuals should stand apart from practical politics and challenged them to descend from their ivory towers, saying that "the clerc must now take side."
+Volume 5, Number 2, April 2006, pp. 125-137) With the rising threat of totalitarianism, Benda abandoned his earlier insistence that intellectuals should stand apart from practical politics and challenged them to descend from their ivory towers, saying that "the clerc must now take side."
 According to Brenda, Fascism and Communism were two different types of totalitarianism, but its Soviet manifestation had something good in its goals of social transformation.
-(The Passing of an Illusion: The Idea of Communism in the Twentieth Century by François Furet, 1999, p.
+(The Passing of an Illusion: The Idea of Communism in the Twentieth Century by François Furet, Chicago and London: The University of Chicago Press, 1999, p.
 537) In La trahison des clercs he dismissed the pacifism of Romain Rolland, claiming that in Rolland's case the "mystique of peace" has triumphed over the "sentiment of justice."
-(The Spectrum of Political Engagement: Mounier, Benda, Nizan, Brasillach, Sartre by David L. Schalk, 2015, p.
+(The Spectrum of Political Engagement: Mounier, Benda, Nizan, Brasillach, Sartre by David L. Schalk, Princeton, NJ: Princeton University Press, 2015, p.
 132) During the Occupation, Benda lived in Carcassonne, bustling with projects.
 As a Jew, he was made to wear the yellow star, in spite of the fact that he rejected any form of Zionism.
 In Paris, his notes and library was destroyed by the German Nazis.
 La Grande Epreuve des démocraties (1942) was smuggled out of France and first published in the United States by Editions de la Maison Française.
 For a period, Benda was a Communist sympathizer – Georges Soria, L'Humanité's correspondent, said in 1948 in Moscow that Benda was useful because, "even though he was against Marxism and Communism, he supported the party's present policien in France."
-(Paris After the Liberation 1944-1949: Revised Edition by Antony Beevor & Artemis Cooper, 2004, p.
+(Paris After the Liberation 1944-1949: Revised Edition by Antony Beevor & Artemis Cooper, New York, NY: Penguin Books, 2004, p.
 333) Nicia

 Louise Eugenie Lebas, whom Benda married relatively